How to use arbitrary measuring devices to perform almost perfect measurements: Generalised classical cloning can always distinguish a basis of states

 \section{Generalised classical cloning can always distinguish a basis of states}

 In this Appendix we will show that it is always possible to use a generalised classical cloning protocol to distinguish between a basis of states.
-As explained in the main body, all we need to ensure is that for each basis state $\ket{i}$, there is a state $\ket{e_i}$, such that the corresponding probability distribution $P(a|i) = \bra{e_i}M_a \ket{e_i}$ is distinct for all $i$.

-The simplest case, corresponding to (standard) classical cloning, is when $\ket{e_i} = \ket{i}$, and all of the distributions are distinct.
-In this case, there is no difficulty.
-Therefore, let us assume the converse, that there are at least two states which, using standard classical cloning, lead to the same probability distribution.
-In this case, we can first calculate, one by one, the POVM elements in the subspace spanned by the states that lead to identical probability distributions.
-That is, if is the states $\ket{j_0}$ and $\ket{j_1}$ that lead to identical probabilities, we compute the operator
+As shown in the example in the main body in section \ref{ss:asympt}, all we in fact need to be able to do is distinguish a single basis state $\ket{i}$ (which we will take to be $\ket{0}$ without loss of generality) from the remaining basis states.
+That is, if we have $P(a|0) \neq P(a|i)$ for $i \neq 0$, even if all other $P(a|i)$ are equal (and hence do not allow us to distinguish the states $\ket{i}$, for $i \neq 0$, then we can still distinguish the entire basis, by a generalised protocol.
+In particular, the fact that $P(a|0) \neq P(a|i)$ means that with error which drops exponentially in the asymptotic limit of $N$ uses of the measurement, we can decide whether the state was $\ket{0}$ or not.